 What are Light Emitting Diodes (LEDs)?

-LED stands for "Light Emitting Diode," which is a semiconductor device that emits light when an electrical current passes through it.
-LEDs are used in a variety of devices, including lighting fixtures, electronic displays (such as those on televisions and smartphones), automotive lighting, and many other applications.
+LED stands for "Light Emitting Diode,".it is a semiconductor device that emits light when an electrical current passes through it.
+LEDs are used in a variety of devices, including lighting fixtures, electronic displays (such as those on televisions and smartphones), and automotive lighting.

 LED(Light Emitting Diode) Symbol

-The Standard Symbol of LED is like a Diode. it contains an anode and cathode with an outgoing arrow which shows light emitted when a current is flowing in the diode.
+The Symbol of LED is like a Diode. it contains an anode and cathode with an outgoing arrow .it shows light emitted when a current is flowing in the diode.

 LED In Simple Circuit